aasaezm/NC-Back-end-project/README.md

 `npm test app`

-**Note**: Test dependencies are assumed to have already been installed after running `npm install` to install the development dependencies.
+**Note**: Test dependencies are assumed to have already been installed after running `npm install` when installing the development dependencies.